 Dayton Shoplifting Defense Lawyers You Can Count On

 The lawyers here at Suhre & Associates, LLC have been helping the people of Miami County and Montgomery County with everything from DUI defense to shoplifting defense for years.
 During that time, we have achieved countless favorable outcomes for our valued clients.
-If you would like us to fight on your behalf, all you need to do is give us a call and set up a free consultation with a member of our team.
+If you would like us to fight on your behalf, all you need to do is give us a call or visit our law office in Dayton, OH.